Jithnuka/highwaylink-app/README.md

 3. Manage all users, rides, and inquiries
 4. Edit or cancel rides/users as needed

+### Payment Methods & Driver Dashboard
+- 💳 **Payment Methods:** Passengers can pay via Cash or Card (Stripe integration).

+- 🧾 **Driver Dashboard:**
+  - View all received payments (cash and card)
+  - See total earnings for today, week, and month
+  - Filter payments by method (cash/card)
+  - Real-time updates on new bookings and payments

 ## 🤝 Contributing

 Contributions, issues, and feature requests are welcome!